Nutritional Tips for Tennis Players

 -In the first two hours after training the resynthesis of the glycogen reserves is particularly efficient.
 This means that at this time, sufficient high-value carbohydrates must be eaten’ e.g. a large portion of pasta, rice, potatoes

--The daily basic nutritional allowance should be composed mainly of carbohydrate-rich foods, corresponding to 60% of the whole calorie intake.
+Compose the daily basic nutritional allowance mainly of carbohydrate-rich foods, which should account for 60% of the total calorie intake.
 (Wholemeal) pasta, rice, potatoes, whole meal bread, fruit and vegetables are suitable sources of carbohydrates.

 -A sufficient iodine intake is important for sporting performance since the hormones produced by iodine are very important in the whole metabolism.
 Iodine salt can provide the required iodine supply.